caiba-ai/caia-benchmark/README.md

     1. Collect reference answers & tool traces & reasoning steps for each task.
     2. Run candidate agent → capture *answer*, *step-level tool calls*, *arguments*, *reasoning steps*.
     3. Ask *k* different judge LLMs to grade each dimension for three times with temperature and config; take the mean.
-    4. Normalise each dimension to a 0-1 scale so suites with many tool calls don’t dominate.
+    4. Normalise each dimension to a 0-1 scale so suites with many tool calls don't dominate.
 2. **Dimensions & weights (v0.1)**